epfl-ada/ada-2022-project-b0beast/README.md

 -	Which characteristics of movies are causing high movie box office revenue?
 -	Which characteristics of movies are causing low movie box office revenue?
--	Are their differences in these characteristics between movies from the US and movies from the rest of the world?
+-	Are there differences in these characteristics between movies from the US and movies from the rest of the world?
 -	Did ethnical diversity in successful movies change over time?
 -	Did the gender ratio of the cast in successful movies change over time?
 - Did the age distribution of men and women of the cast in successful movies change over time?